dl1bz/deskhpsdr/README.md

 * a SDR device or SDR transceiver, which supports HPSDR protocol 1 (older) like the Hermes Lite 2 or protocol 2 (newer) like the ANAN or similiar devices like Brick2/Brick3 series.
 * a very good running network without any issues (Ethernet preferred, WiFi not recommended) and a DHCP server inside (without DHCP is possible too, but more complicated or difficult working with the SDR devices)
 * for Hermes Lite 2 specific notes look into the``Notes_if_using_HERMES-Lite-2.md``
-* if want using a Raspberry Pi: Revision 5 (aka "Pi5") with >= 8GB RAM is strongly recommended, but deskHPSDR is not optimized for such SoC
+* if want using a Raspberry Pi: Revision 5 (aka "Pi5") with >= 8GB RAM is strongly recommended, but deskHPSDR is not optimized for such SoC.
+Older 32bit OS for Raspberry Pi are not supported, the code is designed for 64bit environments
 * ⚠️ running deskHPSDR inside Virtual Environments (VE) is not supported, use ever native hardware for running deskHPSDR

 ## I want use now deskHPSDR.
 What I need to do ?